qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 ------

 In Qibolab, an extensive API is available for working with pulses and pulse sequences, a fundamental aspect of quantum experiments.
-At the heart of this API is the :class:`qibolab.pulses.Pulse` object, which empowers users to define and customize pulses with specific parameters.
+At the heart of this API is the :class:`qibolab.pulses.pulse.Pulse` object, which empowers users to define and customize pulses with specific parameters.

-Each pulse is associated with a channel and a qubit.
-Additionally, pulses are defined by a shape, represented by a subclass of :class:`qibolab.pulses.PulseShape`.
+Additionally, pulses are defined by an envelope shape, represented by a subclass of :class:`qibolab.pulses.envelope.BaseEnvelope`.
-Qibolab offers a range of pre-defined pulse shapes:
+Qibolab offers a range of pre-defined pulse shapes which can be found in :py:mod:`qibolab.pulses.envelope`.

-- Rectangular (:class:`qibolab.pulses.Rectangular`)
+- Rectangular (:class:`qibolab.pulses.envelope.Rectangular`)
-- Exponential (:class:`qibolab.pulses.Exponential`)
+- Exponential (:class:`qibolab.pulses.envelope.Exponential`)
-- Gaussian (:class:`qibolab.pulses.Gaussian`)
+- Gaussian (:class:`qibolab.pulses.envelope.Gaussian`)
-- Drag (:class:`qibolab.pulses.Drag`)
+- Drag (:class:`qibolab.pulses.envelope.Drag`)
-- IIR (:class:`qibolab.pulses.IIR`)
+- IIR (:class:`qibolab.pulses.envelope.Iir`)
-- SNZ (:class:`qibolab.pulses.SNZ`)
+- SNZ (:class:`qibolab.pulses.envelope.Snz`)
-- eCap (:class:`qibolab.pulses.eCap`)
+- eCap (:class:`qibolab.pulses.envelope.ECap`)
-- Custom (:class:`qibolab.pulses.Custom`)
+- Custom (:class:`qibolab.pulses.envelope.Custom`)

-To illustrate, here are some examples of single pulses using the Qibolab API:
+To illustrate, here is an examples of how to instantiate a pulse using the Qibolab API:

 .. testcode:: python

     from qibolab.pulses import Pulse, Rectangular

     pulse = Pulse(
-        duration=40,  # Pulse duration in ns
+        duration=40.0,  # Pulse duration in ns
-        amplitude=0.5,  # Amplitude relative to instrument range relative_phase=0,  # Phase in radians
+        amplitude=0.5,  # Amplitude normalized to [-1, 1]
+        relative_phase=0.0,  # Phase in radians
         envelope=Rectangular(),
     )

-In this way, we defined a rectangular drive pulse using the generic Pulse object.
+Here, we defined a rectangular drive pulse using the generic Pulse object.
-Alternatively, you can achieve the same result using the dedicated :class:`qibolab.pulses.Pulse` object:

-.. testcode:: python

-    from qibolab.pulses import Pulse, Rectangular

-    pulse = Pulse(
-        duration=40,  # timing, in all qibolab, is expressed in ns amplitude=0.5,  # this amplitude is relative to the range of the instrument relative_phase=0,  # phases are in radians
-        envelope=Rectangular(),
-    )

 Both the Pulses objects and the PulseShape object have useful plot functions and several different various helper methods.

-To organize pulses into sequences, Qibolab provides the :class:`qibolab.pulses.PulseSequence` object.
+To organize pulses into sequences, Qibolab provides the :class:`qibolab.sequence.PulseSequence` object.
 Here's an example of how you can create and manipulate a pulse sequence:

 .. testcode:: python

+    from qibolab.pulses import Pulse, Rectangular
     from qibolab.sequence import PulseSequence